2020 New Brunswick moose hunt was a record breaker | CBC News

 Good weather and a 'relatively healthy' herd contributed to the most moose harvested in modern hunt

-For the just the third time in his life, 92-year-old Glen Greene got his moose.
+For just the third time in his life, 92-year-old Glen Greene got his moose.

 And his is one of a record number of successful hunts this year.